maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 One way a system becomes distributed is by splitting different capabilities into different components and another is to horizontally scale a component to introduce resilience to faults.

+A simple system is one where we can reason about the whole thing, by understanding the complete models the outputs are predictable given the inputs.
+If a system has too many moving parts to comprehend the entire system behaviour it can give unpredictable results, this type of system is described as a complex system.

+Observability is key to be able to navigate operations through a complex distributed system.
+We acknowledge one person cannot hold all pieces of the system in their head and that the responsibility of system design is distributed among the team, we must all understand the trade offs of charateristics made with each decision.

+Test knowns and experiment for unknowns.

 Operations through a distriuted system must design around hardware and software failures; wait, retry or cancel?

 Is the operation querying for data or triggering an operation?
 Does the query need to collect or process a lot of data to respond?
 Does the requester need up to date data or is it ok to be slightly stale?
 Can we prempt what a user might want and pre process the response ahead of time?
 Would the user prefer to wait for the correct response, do they mind coming back later or if we let them know when it's done?